How Do I Find - Maps & GIS

 Maps

-Our map holdings include topographic (general) map series as well as thematic maps at a variety of scales and areas of coverage.
-Maps can be found in the general collection, in Government Publications, and in Special Collections, which includes most items in the Water Resources Collections and Archives (WRCA).
+Our map holdings include topographic map series and thematic maps at a variety of scales and areas of coverage.
+Maps covering the state of California, from statewide to local levels, are housed in the Geospatial Resources section of Orbach Science Library.
+Maps and atlases for the rest of the world are managed by Special Collections & University Archives in Rivera Library.
+Special Collections also houses maps in the Water Resources Collections and Archives (WRCA).

-Thousands of topographic map sheets for California are available in the general collection, while Special Collections holds significant coverage of topographic maps for other parts of the United States and the world.
-Also, US topographic maps can be viewed and downloaded from US Geological Survey websites such as The National Map and TopoView
+Note that recent and historical US topographic maps can be viewed and downloaded from US Geological Survey websites such as The National Map and TopoView.

-Many of our atlases and thematic maps, which cover topics such as geology, population and health, are discoverable in UC Library Search.
-To find them, input the map topic and the geographic area as keywords in your search, then refine your results by selecting Maps as the resource type.
+Our atlases and thematic maps, which cover topics such as geology, population, and health, are discoverable in UC Library Search.
+To find them, input the map topic and the geographic area as keywords in your search, then refine your results by selecting Maps as the Resource Type.

 Aerial photos